Bholuvivek/SPFD/Typscript/01Basics/README.md

 ```

-# if I go for the Function
+# If I go for the Function
 - in function we also have to give type for better code

 # For Example